 Sailing in Malta is one of the most rewarding activities you can do while visiting the islands.
-Many believe that it’s just for summer, but this activity is actually a year-round activity due to the warm climate and graceful winds on the island.
+Many believe that it’s just for the summer season, but this activity is actually a year-round activity due to the warm climate and graceful winds on the island.
+If you have been thinking if Malta is a good sailing destination, then the short answer is: yes.

 Many small Islands to discover